tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-4.md

 Test it: You should see - "ES6 modules are functioning!" - in the browser window (if you don't, check the console)

+Note: the above example was adapted from here: https://jakearchibald.com/2017/es-modules-in-browsers/

 ### II-C. Checking the web inspector

 If we add a two breakpoints and step through the code, we can see that we now have "Module" scope: